 - CIO – Charitable Incorporated Organisations

 - Charitable Trusts – other than educational establishments

 - Faith groups, where the project clearly benefits the wider community and is open to people of all faiths or none

 - Educational establishments for exceptional projects that fall outside statutory support and benefit school communities facing particular disadvantage

 - Organisations with a potential national reach, and who reflect local benefit and our priorities (listed further down this page)

 - Not for profit organisations such as CICs with a clear social purpose, for their charitable activities

 - Newly established organisations in any of the above categories

 - Small and newly formed groups which are not constituted or cannot meet the eligibility criteria may apply under the umbrella of another group which will act as a fund holder for the grant.
-Grant holders could be CVS or other infrastructure groups, charities or churches.
-For more information see our Help to Apply page.
+Grant holders could be CVS or other infrastructure groups, charities, churches or parish councils For more information see our Help to Apply page.